 Every office manager and small company owner know that finding and ordering unique branded merchandise is often difficult and time-consuming.
 On the other hand, pens, notebooks, mugs, and other items with company’s logo makes you look better and more professional in the eyes of your current and potential clients.

-Here’s a fast and simple alternative for people owning ZMorph multitool 3D printer.
+Here’s a fast and simple alternative for people owning ZMorph all-in-one 3D printer.
 You can make your own merchandise using clean drinking glasses, an adhesive foil, and glass etching cream available in every art supply shop.

 Step-by-step guide for making your own company drinking glasses

 1. Buy a set of clean drinking glasses.

 2. Prepare your company’s logo or any other design in a graphic design software.
 Save it in DXF format.

 3. In Voxelizer software prepare a G-code file for laser cutting just like we did with the laptop stickers.